Are you seeking tips for first marathon success strategies? If so, welcome to rundreamachieve.

 I remember my first marathon and I certainly was having the same questions.

-My debut marathon was the 2002 New York City Marathon which I ran as a part of an Armed Forces team that was running for a lung cancer charity.
+My debut marathon was the 2002 New York City Marathon.
+I ran as a part of an Armed Forces team that was running for a lung cancer charity.

-My first mile was 16 minutes due to the fact that I spent the entire first 15 miles of the race saying ‘excuse me’ and bobbing and weaving through the ocean of people who were in front of me doing my best not to be intrusive or disrespectful in passing.
+My first mile was 16 minutes.
+I spent the first 15 miles of the race saying ‘excuse me' and bobbing and weaving through the ocean of people.

-I finished as the team’s top runner going from 32,189th to 257th and finishing with a net time of 2.43.36 with an official finish time of 2.51.24 when the time it took every runner in the race to cross the start line is included.
+I finished as the team's top runner going from 32,189th to 257th.
+My net time was 2.43.36 and official finish time was 2.51.24.
+Of course, it included the time it took every runner in the race to cross the start line is included.

 There are many things you can do in your first marathon to help yourself make it a success.